nanoutils/nanoutils/docs/docs/methods.md

 ## `camelCase`

-Returns a `string` in a camel case style
+Returns `string` in a camel case style

 ```js
 import { camelCase } from 'nanoutils'